5 best places to live in Fulham

 Image of Fulham Riverside, SW6

-Fulham Riverside is a large redevelopment project which features a good collection of one, two, three, four and five-bedroom apartments.
+Sitting pretty at number 1 is Fulham Riverside, a large redevelopment project which features a good collection of one, two, three, four and five-bedroom apartments.
 Ease of access is a big plus with residents here, as they have a supermarket, gym, landscaped gardens and various restaurants and cafes on their doorstep.
 Situated on Townmead Road, the development is only an eleven-minute walk away from Imperial Wharf station, offering links into Central London.

 Read reviews and details of Fulham Riverside, SW6